-I am a recent returnee who participated in an official repatriation programme led by UNHCR.
+I am a recent returnee to my country of origin.
 Can I apply for a DAFI scholarship?

-In repatriation operations, and upon approval by Headquarters, returnees qualified to assume university education are eligible for a DAFI scholarship under the following conditions:
+In repatriation operations, and upon approval by UNHCR Education Section, returnees qualified to assume university education are eligible for a DAFI scholarship under the following conditions:

-- A successful DAFI programme exists in the country of origin.
+- A DAFI programme exists in the country of origin;

-- The student has no other financial means or access to national scholarships programmes in the country of origin and can proof this.
+- The student has no other financial means or access to national scholarships programmes in the country of origin;

-- Living conditions in the country of origin (security, health systems, and academic institutions) must be rehabilitated and stable enough to ensure the successful completion of studies.
+- Living conditions in the country of origin are sufficiently stable to allow for successful completion of studies

 How does the DAFI Programme ensure accountability during assessment procedures?